galetaire/spahousing/pages/posts/monetary.md

 [![Crecimiento de la vivienda y el dinero](/images/moneygrowth.png)](/images/moneygrowth.png)

-- **Money growth compared to housing growth (%)**: housing stock grows significantly below the money pace.
-- The _Money stock_ plays a key role due to the fact that if the stock of the _Euro_ grows faster than the stock of houses, houses become scarcer relative to the money in circulation, pushing up the housing prices and vice versa.
+- **Money growth compared to housing growth (%)**.
+The money stock plays a key role due to the fact that if the stock of the Euro grows faster than the stock of houses, houses become scarcer relative to the money in circulation, pushing up the housing prices and vice versa.

 # Data sources